sods/bioinformatics/overview.md

 The teaching consists of two hours of lectures and two of lab classes each week.

-The lectures are on Thursdays, the labs on Fridays.
-The teaching schedule and venue for each week are given below.
+Given the complexity of the time table this academic year, please make sure you check on MOLE for teh correct location and time of teh lectures and practicas.
+The teaching schedule and venues for each week are given here.

 **Rooms Location**

  Room code   |Building              |Room
  ----------- |-------------------   |----
- HI-G25      | Hicks Building       | G25
- HI-F28      | Hicks Building       | F28
+ AT-LT05      | Arts Tower       | LT05
- HI-F20      | Hicks Building       | F20
+ AT-1012      | Hicks Building       | F20
- IC 3.02     | Information Commons  | 3.02
+ HI-LT03     | Information Commons  | 3.02
+ ADB-A04     |                      |
+ FC-G02      |                      |